romanhaa/Cerebro/README.md

 npm run package-mac
 ```

-To build the Windows version under macOS you'll have to install Wine.
+To build the Windows version under macOS it is necessary to install Wine.
 I experienced problems with missing libraries of the stable version (4.0) so I recommend to use the developers version (4.4) using Homebrew:

 ```bash